You can click on each photo to enlarge it.

 Plot Bunny: You could use such a fan for the daughters of the second scientific revolution.
 Maybe the heroine is studying botany, so an admirer gives her a fan like the one on the right side.
 She is so pleased that she can talk of nothing else but botany for an hour, nearly driving her suitor away.

-I like the elegant white-and-gold design of the fan on the left side (made ca. 1795-1800).
+I like the elegant white-and-gold design of the fan (made ca. 1795-1800).
 Much to my surprise I learned that the silk leaf originally was blue.
 It is faded now, but actually I prefer it like this.

 Plot bunny: This is fan for a lady ready for flirting.
 Is she a beauty who considers herself a Venus, playing with her many admirers until she falls in love – with a man who doesn’t seem to care for her?

-Also made in 1800, this ivory brisé fan is decorated with a central medaillon of Angelica and Medoro, two characters from the Italian epic “Orlando Furioso” by Ludovico Ariosto.
+Also made in 1800, the ivory brisé fan below is decorated with a central medaillon of Angelica and Medoro, two characters from the Italian epic “Orlando Furioso” by Ludovico Ariosto.
 Angelica was an Asian princess who fell in love with the Saracen knight Medoro.
 They eloped to China.

-The year 1800 wasn’t averse of rich glamour: The fan on the right side, probably French, is embroidered with sequins forming feathers.
+The year 1800 wasn’t averse of rich glamour: The fan below, probably French, is embroidered with sequins forming feathers.
 A rather bold design, if you ask me, but fine for an extroverted lady wearing violet, blue and gold anyway.

-This very striking French cockade fan (left side) was made ca. 1805.
+The very striking French cockade fan was probably made in 1805.
 Cockade fans became fashionable around 1800.